Combining the Silhouette and Skeleton Data for Gait Recognition: Conclusion

 \section{Conclusion}

-In this paper, we presented a novel two-branch neural network composed of a CNN-based branch extracting gait features from silhouettes and a GCN-based branch extracting gait features from skeletons.
-We also provide a concise but effective fully connected graph convolution operator and an attention module to enhance the recognition performance.
-Extensive experiments based on the CASIA-B database shows that our method surpasses all the appearance-based and model-based methods under all walking conditions, showing its great potential in dealing with the presence of viewpoint, carrying and clothing condition variations.
-However, the fusion mode of the two types of approaches employed in this paper is simply concatenation operation.
-We will explore better in-depth integration strategy to further improve gait recognition accuracy in the future.
+In this paper, we have proposed a simple yet effective two-branch network, containing a CNN-based branch extracting gait features from silhouettes and a GCN-based branch extracting gait features from skeletons.
+We also provided a fully connected graph convolution operator and an attention module for efficient and effective gait feature representation.
+Extensive experiments show that our method outperforms the state-of-the-art methods under all conditions, which show its great potential in dealing with the challenges caused by the viewpoint, carrying and clothing condition variations.